 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
-The Authority has agreed a strategy with the scheme's actuary to achieve a funding level of 73% over the next 3 years.
+The Authority has agreed a strategy with the scheme's actuary to achieve a funding level of 85% over the next 3 years.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed on 31 March 2019.
+The next triennial valuation will be completed on 31st March 2019.